- View Offline

 Note: This installment of Digital Matte Painting Essentials builds on the concept sketch from the first course, but it's not necessary to have those files to proceed.

-(MUSIC) to do a linear perspective drawing of a castle.
-If you are doing the full Fundamentals of Digital Matte Painting series with me, you'll have completed a concept painting in the previous section.
-And you should work over that.
-If you're just joining this section to learn more about persepective, that's great too.
+- [Voiceover] In this video tutorial, I'll show you how to do a linear perspective drawing of a castle.
+If you are doing the full fundamentals of digital math painting series with me, you'll have completed a concept painting in the previous section and you should work over that.
+If you're just joining this section to learn more about perspective, that's great too.
 You can work over my concept sketch if you like.
-Doing a full perspective drawing may seem like a daunting task.
-But we'll take it step by step to show you those rules of linear perspective you really need to know.
+Doing a full perspective drawing may seem like a daunting task, but we'll take it step-by-step to show you those rules of linear perspective you really need to know.